 Recently Issued Accounting Pronouncements - In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
 This ASU provides optional expedient and exceptions for applying generally accepted accounting principles to contracts, hedging relationships, and other transactions affected by reference rate reform if certain criteria are met.
-The FASB further issued ASU 2021-01 to clarify the scope of Topic 848.
-The ASU can be adopted no later than December 1, 2022 with early adoption permitted.
-The Company does not expect adoption will have any material impact on the Company's results of operations, cash flows or financial position.
+In response to concerns about structural risks of interbank offered rates ("IBORs"), and, particularly, the risk of cessation of the London Interbank Offered Rate ("LIBOR"), regulators in several jurisdictions around the world have undertaken reference rate reform initiatives to identify alternative reference rates that are more observable or transaction based and less susceptible to manipulation.
+The ASU provides companies with optional guidance to ease the potential accounting burden associated with transitioning away from reference rates that are expected to be discontinued.
+The FASB further issued ASU 2021-01 to clarify the scope of Topic 848 and was effective immediately upon issuance.
+The ASU 2020-04 was adopted during the year ended December 31, 2022.
+The adoption did not have any material impact on the Company's results of operations, cash flows or financial position.

-3. BUSINESS ACQUISITIONS
+3. BUSINESS ACQUISITIONS AND DIVESTITURES